KevinMarquette/kevinmarquette.github.io/_posts/2017-04-07-all-dotnet-exception-list.md

 Exception class to indicate that the policy supplied by the recipient could not be validated.

-    throw [System.IdentityModel.Selectors.PolicyValidationException]::New("Exception class to indicate that the policy supplied by the recipient could not be validated.")
+    throw [System.IdentityModel.Selectors.PolicyValidationException]::New('Exception class to indicate that the policy supplied by the recipient could not be validated.')

 * [docs.microsoft.com](https://docs.microsoft.com/en-us/dotnet/api/System.IdentityModel.Selectors.PolicyValidationException)
 * [msdn.microsoft.com](http://msdn.microsoft.com/en-us/library/System.IdentityModel.Selectors.PolicyValidationException.aspx)